vittoriomta/vittoriomta/README.md

 ### Hi! 👋

-Neural Nets and Robots 🦾🧠🦾
+Passionate about neural nets and robots 🦾🧠🦾

 <!--
 **vittoriomta/vittoriomta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.